…when things are fast

 Slowing down your reactions will show you your real emotions… so you know, so you know what you are running away from.

-Slowing down you may be able to find your strait and narrow… your path to your own happiness and fulfillment.
+Slowing down you may be able to find your strait and narrow… your path to your own happiness and fulfillment… your soul correction.

 Fast isn’t going to cut it.

-The fence that is built fast will fall down fast… and it is true for everything.
+The fence that is built fast will fall down fast… and it is a principle, it is true for everything.

-And interestingly everyone is looking for fast, push button, rapid… and everyone is unhappy.
+And everyone is looking for fast, push button, rapid… and everyone is unhappy.
 No accidents here.

 Stare the tiger in the face.